How Consignment Inventory Model be made Profitable

 - Using an Inventory Management tool for inventory planning, to be updated with online or offline sales of a particular product.

-- For online sale, using a omnichannel platform to maintain multiple channel visibility will help brands to expand their business across channels
+- For online sale, using an omnichannel platform to maintain multiple channel visibility will help brands to expand their business across channels

 What needs to be done as you approach the date of holiday rush or during the holiday?

-- Targeting right customers when planning for campaign through Google / Facebook PPC and in social media.
-Segmenting the right audience and then aggressively going after them results into increased sales vs mass marketing.
+- Targeting the right customers when planning for the campaign through Google / Facebook PPC and in social media.
+Segmenting the right audience and then aggressively going after them results in increased sales vs mass marketing.